Weimax Wines & Spirits

 The winery is also making tiny amounts of special bottlings of Cabernets and other experimental varieties.
 We hope the string of successes continues!

-BV makes a modest quality "Coastal" Cabernet which has yet to attract our attention.
-Their regular bottling of Napa Cabernet is called "Rutherford," though some in Napa are amused that the wine is NOT made exclusively from Rutherford-grown fruit.
+Their regular bottling of Napa Cabernet was called "Rutherford," though some in Napa are amused that the wine is NOT made exclusively from Rutherford-grown fruit.
 Actually, the word isn't really "amused."
 They're not at all happy about this.

 Another wrinkle in the BV fabric has been the introduction of a Bordeaux-styled blend.
 You could call it a "Meritage" wine, but that would cost a premium, so BV came up with their own proprietary name, "Tapestry."